-As reflected in the accompanying consolidated financial statements, the Company had a net loss of \$2,143,683 for the three months ended March 31, 2023.
-During the same period, cash used in operating activities was \$7,086.
-The working capital surplus and accumulated deficit as of March 31, 2023, were \$3,860,339 and \$54,505,517, respectively.
+As reflected in the accompanying consolidated financial statements, the Company had a net loss of \$5,133,083 for the six months ended June 30, 2023.
+During the same period, cash used in operating activities was \$1,923,071.
+The working capital surplus and accumulated deficit as of June 30, 2023, were \$1,256,808 and \$57,494,917, respectively.
 In previous financial reports, the Company had raised substantial doubt about continuing as a going concern.
-This was principally due to a lack of working capital prior to an underwritten offering and private placements which were completed during 2022 as well as the first quarter of 2023.
+This was principally due to a lack of working capital prior to an underwritten offering and private placements which were completed during the second, third and fourth quarters of 2022 as well as the first and third quarters of 2023.

-As previously noted, the Company raised \$4,500,000 from existing shareholders through the issuance of Series C Convertible Preferred Stock during 2021.
-Additionally, the Company was successful during 2022 in raising gross proceeds of over \$10,100,000 from the sale of both common shares and Series E Preferred Stock across the year.
-Additionally, late in the first quarter of 2023, the Company raised gross proceeds of \$4,000,000 from the issuance of Series E Preferred Stock (See Note 12).
-As part of its strategy, the Company will endeavor to utilize the Series E Preferred and the remainder of the Series E Preferred Stock as additional funding mechanisms.
-Additionally, during the second quarter of 2023, the Company will again have access to its S-3 "shelf registration" statement allowing the Company to sell additional common shares.
-At the time of this document, the Company estimates that it has available capacity on its shelf registration which it can utilize to bolster working capital and growth of the business in the event it did not have an uptake in the preferred classes of shares previously noted.
+The Company was successful during 2022 in raising gross proceeds of over \$10,100,000 from the sale of both common shares and Series D Preferred Stock.
+Additionally, late in the first quarter of 2023, the Company raised gross proceeds of \$4,000,000 from the issuance of Series E Preferred Stock.
+In August 2023, the Company was successful in raising gross proceeds of \$5,000,000 from the sale of Series F Convertible Preferred Stock.
+Additionally, during the second quarter of 2023, the Company renewed its S-3 "shelf registration" statement allowing the Company to sell additional common shares.
+At the time of this filing, the Company estimates that it has available capacity on its shelf registration which it can utilize to bolster working capital and growth of the business.
 Although additional investment is not assured, the Company is comfortable that it would be able to raise sufficient capital to support expanded operations based on an anticipated increase in business activity.
 In the long run, the continuation of the Company as a going concern is dependent upon the ability of the Company to continue executing its business plan, generate enough revenue, and attain consistently profitable operations.
 Although the lingering effects of the global pandemic related to the coronavirus (Covid-19) continue to affect our operations, particularly in our supply chain, we now believe that this is expected to be an ongoing issue and our working capital assumptions reflect this new reality.
-The Company cannot currently quantify the uncertainty related to the ongoing supply chain delays or inflationary increases and its effects on our customers in the coming quarters.
-We have analyzed our cash flow
+The Company cannot currently quantify the uncertainty related to the ongoing supply chain delays or inflationary increases and their effects on our customers in the coming quarters.
+We have analyzed our cash flow under "stress test" conditions and have determined that we have sufficient liquid assets on hand or available via the capital markets to maintain operations for at least twelve months from the date of this prospectus.

-In addition, management has been taking and continues to take actions including, but not limited to, elimination of certain costs that do not contribute to short term revenue, and re-aligning both management and staffing with a focus on improving certain skill sets necessary to build growth and profitability and focusing product strategy on opportunities that are likely to bear results in the relatively short term.
+re-aligning both management and staffing with a focus on improving certain skill sets necessary to build growth and profitability and focusing product strategy on opportunities that are likely to bear results in the relatively short term.
 The Company believes that, as described above, it will have sufficient sources of working capital to meet its obligations over the following twelve months.
-In the last twelve months the Company has seen significant growth in its contracted backlog as well as positive signs from new commercial engagements that indicate improvements in future commercial opportunities.
+In the last twelve months the Company has seen growth in its contracted backlog as well as positive signs from new commercial engagements that indicate improvements in future commercial opportunities for both one-time capital and recurring services revenues.